Happy Relationships Throw More Parties

 Sometimes, we took a quiet walk in our neighborhood.

 One day, I thought of something crazy.
 We ate at home, dressed up really well, and went to a 5-Star hotel.
 We entered the hotel like we were millionaires.
-No one knew we had very little money in our pockets.
+No one knew we had very little money one tablet of cialis in our pockets.
 And confidently, I ordered a glass of Coke.
-And for 2 solid hours, we enjoyed the violin music and beautiful ambiance—all the while sipping our Coke very slowly.
+And for 2 solid hours, we enjoyed the violin music and beautiful ambiance–all the while sipping our Coke very slowly.

 I date my kids each week, too.
 Those are mini-parties.
 Sometimes, it’s just donuts.
 Other times, we walk around a mall.
 Other times, we play a game together.
 The key is to make it fun.